Vilnis (Chicago newspaper)

 Vilnis ('Wave') was a Lithuanian language communist newspaper published from Chicago, the United States 1920–1989.
-The first issue was published on April 8, 1920, following the split the Socialist Party of America.
+The first issue was published on April 8, 1920, following the split of the Socialist Party of America.
 The founder of Vilnis, Vincas Andrulis, became its editor.

-Vilnis was a daily newspaper, but which became a weekly in its later years.
+Vilnis was a daily newspaper but became a weekly in its later years.
 Vilnis was issued by the Workers Publishing Association.
-By the mid-1920s Vilnis had a circulation of around 11,500.
+By the mid-1920s, Vilnis had a circulation of around 11,500.

-When the New York-based publication Daily Worker as suspended in the 1950s, Vilnis became the most widely circulated communist daily in the country.
+When the New York-based publication Daily Worker ceased publication in 1958, Vilnis became the most widely circulated communist daily in the country.
 It had a circulation of around 32,000.
 As of 1968 Vilnis was a semi-weekly, with a circulation of 5,000.
 By the mid-1970s, the circulation of Vilnis (published thrice weekly) had dropped to 2,500.
 The association that published Vilnis later became the Workers Education Society.